-Entry Requirement:Students may be recommended to do this course after student assessment results.Course Outline:The aim of this course is to develop language skills in preparation for the English Achievement Standards course.
+Entry Requirement: Students may be recommended to do this course after student assessment results.

+Course Outline: The aim of this course is to develop language skills so that students can achieve Level 1 and Level 2 literacy within the New Zealand curriculum

+ENGLISH LANGUAGE LEVEL 1

+Credits: Up to 17 Level 1 English credits Credit opportunity may vary dependant on student ability and level structuring ideas in their writing

-ENGLISH LANGUAGE LE VEL 1 Entry Requirement: Open Credits: Up to 16 Level 1 credits Course Outline: The aim of this course is to improve English Language Learners' reading, writing and speaking skills.
+Course Outline: The aim of this course is to improve English Language Learners' reading, writing and presentation skills.

 Students will study the language and the impact of written and visual texts.
-At this level, students are expected to show understanding of aspects of language and literature, along with developing and structuring ideas in their writing Assessment: Internal assessment - 11 Level 1 credits, external assessment - 4 credits ENGLISH LANGUAGE LE VEL 2 Entry Requirement: 8 English credits at Level 1 or equivalent Credits: Up to 21 Level 2 credits Course Outline: Students will study the language and impact of written and visual texts.
-They will be involved in writing and speaking.
-At this level, students are expected to analyse significant aspects of language and literature.
-English Language Learners will find this course challenging and it could require two years to complete.
-Assessment: Internal assessment - 17 credits, external assessment - 4 credits
+At this level, students are expected to show understanding of aspects of language and literature, along with developing and

+Assessment: Internal assessment - 10 Level 1 English credits, External assessment - 4 credits

+ENGLISH LANGUAGE LEVEL 2

+Entry Requirement: 8 English credits at Level 1 or equivalent and presenting.
+At this level, students are expected to analyse aspects of language and literature.
+English

+Credits: Up to 21 Level 2 credits Credit opportunity may vary dependant on student ability and level

+Course Outline: Students will study the language and impact of written and visual texts.
+They will be involved in writing

+Language Learners may find this course challenging and it could require two years to complete.

+Assessment: Internal assessment - 11 credits, External assessment - 4 credits